 We welcome all to be a part of our family.

-ENJOY THE WHOLE MEGILLAH (twice).
+ENJOY THE WHOLE MEGILLAH THIS WEEK.
+IT’S ADAR!
+IT’S PURIM!!

 Traditional (Hebrew) Megillah Reading, Thursday, March 13, 7:30 pm